LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Experiments

 \paragraph{Effect of rewarming and full fine-tuning the output layer} The variant \textit{w/o WDS}, which omits rewarm-ups, introduces instability of the loss, leads to under-fitting and ultimately impairs final performance. \textit{w FFTO} fully fine-tunes the output layer, shows a performance comparable to LoSiA with additional trainable parameters.
 It highlights the effectiveness of extracting tunable subnets on the output layer in LoSiA.
 In permissible GPU memory constraints, fully training the output layer shows promising performance and is also recommended.

-\paragraph{Robustness across varying data scales and time slot lengths} Table \ref{tab:datascale} assesses the performance of LoSiA across different training data scales.
-LoSiA consistently outperforms LoRA, demonstrating stability and robustness.
-Furthermore, the optimal time slot $T$ is positively correlated with the size of training set, while LoSiA shows transcendent performance within a reasonable range of $T$. \looseness-1
+\paragraph{Robustness across varying data scales and time slot lengths} Table~\ref{tab:datascale} benchmarks LoSiA against LoRA as the training corpus grows.
+Across every scale, LoSiA consistently outperforms LoRA, demonstrating stability and robustness.
+Furthermore, the optimal time slot $T$ is positively correlated with the size of the training set, while LoSiA shows transcendent performance within a reasonable range of $T$. \looseness-1